UFC 267: Background

 A featherweight bout between Zubaira Tukhugov and Ricardo Ramos took place at this event.
 The pairing previously was scheduled to compete at UFC Fight Night: Edwards vs. Muhammad, but Tukhugov pulled out due to undisclosed reasons.

 A light heavyweight bout between former light heavyweight title challenger Volkan Oezdemir and Magomed Ankalaev was originally expected to take place at UFC Fight Night: Brunson vs. Till.
 However, the bout was postponed to this event for unknown reasons.

 A middleweight bout between Alen Amedovski and Hu Yaozong was expected to take place at the event.
 The pairing was previously scheduled to take place at UFC 264, but it was cancelled just hours before taking place due to COVID-19 protocol issues in Amedovski's camp.
 However, Amedovski was removed from the event due to undisclosed reasons and replaced by Andre Petroski.

 A featherweight bout between Makwan Amirkhani and Tristan Connelly was expected to take place at the event.
-However, Connelly withdrew in early September due to unknown reasons.
+However, Connelly withdrew in early September for unknown reasons.
 Lerone Murphy stepped in to replace Connelly.

 A middleweight bout between Alessio Di Chirico and promotional newcomer Albert Duraev was briefly linked to the event.
 However, Di Chirico was removed from the pairing on September 22 due to undisclosed reasons and replaced by Roman Kopylov.

 A heavyweight bout between Walt Harris and Tai Tuivasa was scheduled for this event.
 However, Harris pulled out of the bout and Tuivasa was rescheduled to face Augusto Sakai at UFC Fight Night: Vieira vs. Tate.

 A lightweight bout between Damir Ismagulov and Magomed Mustafaev was expected to take place at the event.
 However at the weigh-ins, Ismagulov came in at 163.5 pounds, missing weight by seven and half pounds over the lightweight non-title fight limit.
 The bout was subsequently cancelled by the UFC.